MarkusDuskanich/MTCG/Protocol.md

 in order to automate http requests, insomnia has been used

 ##unit test strategy
-low level classes, which do not have dependencies, are part of unit tests, higher level BL classes, who are interdependent, are covered by integration tests.6
+low level classes, which do not have dependencies, are part of unit tests, higher level BL classes, who are interdependent, are covered by integration tests.

 ##design
 In order not to violate the open close principle, attributes and reflections have been used to implement http endpoints.
 For the dal the repository pattern has been used.
-Also, instead of DAO, a custom class which generates sql statements to map c# objects to postgresql tables, is used.To achieve this, like required by the assignment, no pre-build orm from another framework has been used.
+Also, instead of DAO, a custom class which generates sql statements to map c# objects to postgresql tables, is used.
+To achieve this, like required by the assignment, no pre-build orm from another framework has been used.

 #set git repo to public before handin
 ##link to repo